 Don’t be deceived by the play’s name “When It All Falls Down”, the reaction and reviews of the play by the attendees were opposite to the notion of the crumbling and falling.
 It was a unique, theatrical experience, full of life, music, rhythm and story.

 The writer/director/producer Natalie Miller, age 23, credits her foundation and strengths to her parents.
 She is determined to open doors in the film and multimedia industry where no other young black woman has dared to open.
-This young lady runs a tight and fun ship, with cast ranging from 17 to 50 years.
-Natalie Miller also is the CEO and founder of Hope TV, and has taken her passion of writing to the next level of acting.
+This young lady runs a tight and fun ship, with a cast ranging from 17 to 50 years.
+Natalie Miller also is the CEO and founder of Hope TV and has taken her passion for writing to the next level of acting.

-The play was overall well orchestrated, in particular the music and lighting.
-Other than the few set and costume improvements required, a good play, solid actors (no one forgot their lines) and excellent story line.
+The play was overall well-orchestrated, in particular the music and lighting.
+Other than the few set and costume improvements required, a good play, solid actors (no one forgot their lines) and an excellent storyline.